Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Gradient descent for stochastic optimization

-Again we define a solution $X^n(t)$ of equation (\ref{equ-3}) in a weak sense that there exist a process $X^n(t)$ and random vector $\bU_n$ on some probability space so that the distribution of $\bU_n$ is specified by $Q$, and $X^n(t)$ is a solution of equation (\ref{equ-3}).
+Again we define a solution $X^n(t)$ of the equation (\ref{equ-3}) in the weak sense, i.e., that there exist a process $X^n(t)$ and a random vector $\bU_n$ on some probability space so that the distribution of $\bU_n$ is specified by $Q$, and $X^n(t)$ is a solution of the equation (\ref{equ-3}).